 Erica Van Loon is an experienced trial attorney who focuses her practice on complex copyright, trademark, patent, rights of publicity, trade secrets, invasion of privacy, defamation, business interference and other media and entertainment claims.
 She represents clients across a broad range of industries including entertainment and media, software and hardware, apparel and footwear, toys and video games, consumer electronics, beauty and personal care, food and beverage, and various other industries.

 Named to Super Lawyers’ “Top 50 Women in Southern California” nearly each year since 2007, Sheryl Leichenger serves on the firm’s Executive Committee and as the managing partner of the firm's construction defect coverage team in California.
-With more than 20 years of experience, she is one of the authors of the LexisNexis Matthew Bender Practice Guide: California Insurance Coverage and Litigation, and focuses her practice on representing insurers in complex coverage disputes and coverage litigation, including cases arising out of extracontractual matters, emphasizing third-party insurance coverage, construction and environmental matters, products liability, professional liability, food liability, and underwriting disputes.
+She also serves as the Co-Chair of the firm’s Women’s Initiative.
+She focuses her practice on representing insurers in complex coverage disputes and coverage litigation.

 Having acted as lead counsel in major litigation throughout California and in other states, Sheryl has extensive trial experience in both state and federal courts.
 Additionally, she has been involved with numerous appeals as lead appellate counsel.